Deadpool Killology

-Deadpool Kills the Marvel Universe is an American comic book limited series written by Cullen Bunn and drawn by Dalibor Talajic.
-Published by Marvel Comics as the first installment of the Deadpool Killology, the series chronicles the story of an alternate-universe Deadpool, after being rendered fully apathetic and nihilistic, as he proceeds to take out every other hero in the Marvel Universe.
-The four-issue series, published in 2012, was followed by two sequels in 2013: Deadpool Killustrated and Deadpool Kills Deadpool, as well as the reboots Deadpool Kills the Marvel Universe Again in 2017 and Deadpool Kills the Marvel Universe One More Time in 2023.
+The Deadpool Killology is a succession of American comic book limited series written by Cullen Bunn and drawn by Dalibor Talajic.
+Published by Marvel Comics, the first three series chronicle the story of an alternate-universe Deadpool (renamed Dreadpool in the third series), after being rendered fully apathetic and nihilistic, as he proceeds to take out every other hero in the Marvel Universe before turning his attention to the wider multiverse, while the fourth and fifth series serve as reboots, following other alternate-universe Deadpools who take out every other hero: one manipulated by supervillains enacting a version of the Old Man Logan plan, and the other taking out corrupted heroes from other universes.

+The first four-issue series, Deadpool Kills the Marvel Universe, was published in 2012, followed by Deadpool Killustrated and Deadpool Kills Deadpool in 2013, as well as the reboots Deadpool Kills the Marvel Universe Again in 2017 and Deadpool Kills the Marvel Universe One Last Time in 2025, the five series forming two trilogies each with Deadpool Kills the Marvel Universe as their first instalments, the second trilogy called the Deadpool Kills trilogy.

+Dreadpool from the series was portrayed by Antonio Oliveira in the Marvel Cinematic Universe (MCU) film Deadpool & Wolverine (2024).

 Premise

+Deadpool Kills the Marvel Universe

-In the storyline, the X-Men send Deadpool to a mental hospital for therapy.
+In this storyline, the X-Men send Deadpool to a mental hospital for therapy.
 The doctor treating him is actually Psycho-Man in disguise, who attempts to torture and brainwash Deadpool into becoming his personal minion.
 The procedure fails but leaves Deadpool even more mentally unhinged, erasing the "serious" and "Screwball" voices in his head and replacing them with a voice that only wants destruction.
 Under "Evil Voice's" influence, Deadpool develops a more nihilistic world view and as a result, after killing Psycho-Man by repeatedly smashing him against a desk, (and after he burns the hospital by using gasoline) he begins assassinating every superhero and supervillain on Earth, starting with the Fantastic Four and even killing the Watcher, in an apparent attempt to rebel against his comic book creators.
 The book ends with him breaking into the "real" world and confronting the Marvel writers and artists who are writing the book.
 He says to the reader that once he is done with this universe, "I'll find you soon enough.".